-Perkins distributors need all the information on the serial plate to determine the components that were included with the engine.
+Perkins dealers or Perkins distributors need all these numbers to determine the components that were included with the engine.
 This information permits accurate identification of replacement part numbers.

 The numbers for fuel setting information for electronic engines are stored within the flash file.
 These numbers can be read by using the electronic service tool.

-Engine Serial Number Plate (1)
+Serial Number Plate (1)